ackim-fsi/AI-IDS/README.md

 # Bio
-Aechan Kim (ackim@{fsec.or.kr, korea.ac.kr}) is an assistant manager in Financial Security Institute (FSI), Yongin, Republic of Korea.
+Aechan Kim (ackim@fsec.or.kr) is an assistant manager in Financial Security Institute (FSI), Yongin, Republic of Korea.
 He received the B.S. degree in Industrial Engineering from Seoul National University of Science and Technology, Seoul, Republic of Korea, in 2009, and the M.S. degree in financial information security from Korea University, Seoul, in 2014, where he is currently pursuing the Ph.D. degree in Graduate School of Information Security.

 Mohyun Park (mhpark@fsec.or.kr) is a manager in Financial Security Institute (FSI), Yongin, Republic of Korea.
 He received the B.S. degree in Computer Science from Seoul National University, Seoul, Republic of Korea, in 2013.